T1 (production model)

-The aircraft has a maximum speed of 72 km/h (45 mph) and a range of 30 km (18.5 miles) or 30 minutes, which ever comes first.
-The original name of the aircraft was the Kiwigogo T-One (was also written as T-1 and A-1) but as of September 2020, the aircraft's name has been shortened to Kiwigogo.
+The T1 aircraft has a maximum speed of 72 km/h (45 mph) and a range of 30 km (18.5 miles) or 30 minutes, which ever comes first.
+The original name of the aircraft was the Kiwigogo T-One (was also written as T-1 and A-1) but as of September 2020.
 The first flight for the aircraft was June 2018.

-As of the 2020, Xpeng has been working on their eVTOL aircraft for seven years have performed approximately 10,000 safety tests.
-Xpeng has stated they have 15 proprietary intellectual property rights for the Kiwigogo aircraft.
+As of the 2020, Xpeng AeroHT has been working on their eVTOL aircraft for seven years have performed approximately 10,000 safety tests.
+Xpeng AeroHT has stated they have 15 proprietary intellectual property rights for the T-1 aircraft.

 The company says the aircraft can resist strong crosswinds due to its eight independently computer controlled propellers and advanced flight controls, ensuring stability of the aircraft in all wind conditions.
 Safety features include redundancy with the multiple propellers, engines and computer systems.
 If one of the electric motors fail, the computer will immediately keep the aircraft balanced to continue flying safely.

 The aircraft has manual pilot control, automatic flight modes, gyroscopic stability system, GPS navigation, comfortable seating and landing skids.
 While some articles are saying this eVTOL aircraft is made for two passengers, we only see one seat in the aircraft.

-The company plans to sell their aircraft to the end-user and companies for use in Urban Air Mobility (UAM) programs.
+The company plans to sell their aircraft to the end-user and companies for use in advanced air mobility (AAM) programs.
 They also predict that the aircraft will be utilized in rescue missions, such as mountain rescues.